chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    ``param``
  * if :math:`F_X` uses ``type`` intent, then :math:`A` must also be a ``type``
- * the type :math:`T_A` must be compatible with the generic declared type of :math:`F_X`, if any, such that an instantiated concrete type can be found
- * finally, the instantiated type :math:`T_X` will be checked according to the rules below.
+ * there must exist an instantiation :math:`T_X` of the generic declared type of :math:`F_X`, if any, that is compatible with the type :math:`T_A` according to the rules below.

-Next, the type :math:`T_A` is checked for compatibility with the type :math:`T_X` according to the concrete intent of :math:`F_X`:
+Next, the type :math:`T_X` - which is either the declared type of the formal argument :math:`F_X` if it is concrete or the instantiated type if :math:`F_X` is generic - must be compatible with the type :math:`T_A` according to the concrete intent of :math:`F_X`:

  * if :math:`F_X` uses ``ref`` or ``out`` intent, then :math:`T_A` must be the same type as :math:`T_X`